 Robertson’s Custom Cutlery Frequently Asked Questions

-What are the Incoming Knives at the bottom of the Home Page and the In Case you Missed It at the top?
+What are the Incoming Knives and the In Case you Missed It at the bottom of the Home Page?

 The Incoming is a list of both fixed and folding knives the custom knife makers are currently working on that will be arriving soon.
 We list these so customers can budget for and order even before they come in.
 When this happens, however, they are sold before they arrive and are placed in the “In Case You Missed It” category under the blog.
 Everyone can still see the new knife photos and place future orders of these one-of-a-kind knives.
 If you would like to place a future order for one of these, please fill out the form and we will reply with an estimate on delivery time after contacting the maker.